Robin Smith was the first Musical Director of Surrey Brass, and was influential during its founding.

 Robin studied the trumpet at the Royal College of Music and the Guildhall School of Music & Drama.
 Today, he is a professional trumpeter and educator in London having performed and recorded with most of the major London symphony orchestras, including the Royal Philharmonic Orchestra, London Symphony Orchestra, Royal Opera House Orchestra and the National Symphony Orchestra.
 Further afield he has worked with Guildford Philharmonic, The Ulster Orchestra and Orquesta Symphonica de Tenerife.

 Robin’s main passion in music is education.
-He specialises in coaching brass ensembles currently having ten under his baton, including the recently formed Dulwich Brass Collective.
-He is Head of Brass at Dulwich College, South London, teaches at Alleyn’s school in Dulwich and at St. Paul’s Cathedral School in the City.
+He specialises in coaching brass ensembles currently having six under his baton, including the Dulwich Brass Collective.
+He is Head of Brass at Dulwich College.
 Robin has also taught at The Centre for Young Musicians in central London.

-Living in South East London with his family all around him, Robin scuba-dives whenever possible, and has taught the fourth generation of Smiths to play the trumpet, his sister Katie.
+Living in South East London, Robin has taught the fourth and fifth generations of Smiths to play the trumpet, his sister Katie and children Erin & Toby.